Chinese spacecraft makes first landing on moon's far side

-BEIJING (AP) — A Chinese spacecraft on Thursday made the first-ever landing on the far side of the moon, state media said.
+A Chinese spacecraft today made the first-ever landing on the far side of the moon, state media said.

 The far side of the moon faces away from Earth and is relatively unexplored.
 It is also known as the dark side of the moon.